And now for a quick change of pace from the Cambodia series! Thank you all so much for your comments and interest – your support means so much for us!

 We love trying our hand at “healthy desserts”.
 While we’re not quite sure how exactly to apply the words “healthy” and “natural” sometimes, they at least denote an attempt to think outside the box!
 In this case, it also means gluten-free, dairy-free, and refined-sugar-free, if that is something that you look for.

 Here’s another one in our growing list of foods better not from a box – this time, pudding!
 Are you up for the challenge of the secret pudding ingredient (see below)?
 Our taste tester was a little wary, but said the end result made her a believer!

 We also developed the recipe to be as easy as possible; instead of melting chocolate, we used cocoa powder and honey.
 It’s quick to whip up – a good option for entertaining (or when you’re in the mood for a chocolate fix!).
 We found that we enjoyed it just as much as a standard chocolate pudding — though if your tastebuds are used to high sugar content or a certain brand, we can’t make any promises!
 (Let us know your thoughts it you try it out.).

 Give it a try for a healthier-than-normal take on a favorite dessert!

-2 Chill for around 30 minutes prior to serving.
-(This is an important step to let the flavors meld, and to let the pudding firm up a bit.
-The flavors don’t taste quite immediately after mixing!)
+- Chill the pudding for 30 minutes prior to serving.
+(This is an important step to let the flavors meld and let the pudding firm up.)